michaelfedell/instacart/README.md

 │
 ├── src                               <- Source scripts for the project │   ├── archive/                      <- No longer current scripts.
-│   ├── helpers/                      <- Helper scripts used in main src files │   ├── sql/                          <- SQL source code
 │   ├── db.py                         <- Script for creating and optionally populating database
-│   ├── evaluate_model.py             <- Script for evaluating model performance
 │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used in training and scoring.
-│   ├── postprocess.py                <- Script for postprocessing predictions and model results
+│   ├── helpers.py                    <- Helper functions used in across src and app files
-│   ├── train_model.py                <- Script for training machine learning model(s)
+│   ├── name_clusters.py              <- Utility script to easily update ordertypes in database with cluster descriptions │   ├── score_model.py                <- Script for scoring new predictions using a trained model │   ├── train_model.py                <- Script for training machine learning model(s)
 │   ├── upload_s3.py                  <- Script for uploading local files to an S3 bucket
-│   ├── score_model.py                <- Script for scoring new predictions using a trained model
 │
-├── test/                             <- Files necessary for running model tests (see documentation below)
+├── test/                             <- Files necessary for running model tests (see documentation below) │
+├── config.py                         <- Configuration file for Flask app
+├── instacart.py                      <- Flask wrapper for running the model

-├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── app.py                            <- Flask wrapper for running the model ├── config.py                         <- Configuration file for Flask app ├── requirements.txt                  <- Python package dependencies
+├── .flaskenv                         <- Sets Flask-specific env vars - ignored from git ├── Makefile                          <- Simplifies the execution of one or more of the src scripts ├── requirements.txt                  <- Python package dependencies
 ```